- Covid-19 Response

 - How long we will hold your information

-Your information will be retained only for as long as necessary, for the duration of the Covid-19 outbreak.
+Your information will be retained only for as long as necessary.
 Data specifically provided to the Council to provide Community Shielding Hubs in response to the Covid-19 outbreak will be returned to the Government department and deleted from WCC servers in line with Government procedures and Memorandum of Understanding.

 Personal data provided by customers who are vulnerable and/or facing financial hardship due to Covid-19 and are eligible for food parcel deliveries provided by Tesco PLC via the Council and DEFRA will have their personal data retained for a maximum of 18 months.